Goga-Barabadze/shelley/docs/concept/examples/the-earth-is-round.md

 #### Definitions

 * `Rougly`: unevenly; harshly; rudely; severely; austerely.
-* `Oblate Spheroid`: It is like a sphere squashed from the top so the circumference around the poles is less than the circumference around the equator.
+* `Oblate Spheroid`: a sphere squashed from the top so the circumference around the poles is less than the circumference around the equator.

 #### Explanation